 Palolem with Kids

 Goa is the best place to take kids if you are going on a family holiday to India.
-As our Indian Tour Guide states, however, you have to be careful, but as long as you are cautious with choices in eating, there should be no danger out here.
+As our Indian Travel Guide states, however, you have to be careful, but as long as you are cautious with choices in eating, there should be no danger out here.
 In case there is an emergency, the nearest health center is 3 km from Palolem Beach.
 There are many Brits who come with 2-3 children every winter and they seem extremely content.

 How to Get to Palolem Beach